Kodai Senga: 2023

+2024

+On February 22, 2024, the Mets announced that Senga had been diagnosed with a moderate posterior capsule strain in his throwing shoulder and would begin the season on the injured list.
+He was transferred to the 60-day IL on April 10.
+Senga was activated from the injured list on July 26 and made his first start of the season that evening against the Atlanta Braves.
+He pitched 51/3 innings, allowing two runs and striking out nine batters, but suffered a high grade calf strain in the fifth inning, forcing his return to the injured list.
+On September 22, Mets manager Carlos Mendoza announced that Senga would be officially shut down for the remainder of the season.
+However, on October 4, it was announced that he would be the Game 1 starter in the 2024 National League Division Series against the Philadelphia Phillies, scheduled for the following night.
+Senga struggled in the 2024 MLB postseason, as he posted a 12.60 ERA with 4 strikeouts across 5 innings pitched in 3 appearances.

+2025

+Senga was put on the 15-day injured list on June 12, 2025, after suffering from a hamstring injury during a 4–3 home victory over the Washington Nationals.
+Before landing on the IL, Senga was leading the majors with a 1.47 ERA across 13 starts, and was well on his way to a second career All-Star appearance.
+However, Senga struggled to a 6.56 ERA upon his return, before being sent to Triple-A on September 5.

 International career

-Senga represented the Japan national baseball team in the 2016 exhibition games against Mexico and Netherlands, 2017 World Baseball Classic.
+Senga represented the Japan national baseball team in the 2016 exhibition games against Mexico and Netherlands and 2017 World Baseball Classic.

 In the 2017 World Baseball Classic, following the conclusion of the tournament, he was named to the 2017 All-World Baseball Classic team.

 On October 1, 2019, he was selected at the 2019 WBSC Premier12.
 But he canceled his participation because of the accumulation of fatigue in the regular season.

-On July 5, 2021, he was selected to play for the Japanese national baseball team at the 2020 Summer Olympics.
+On July 5, 2020, he was selected to play for the Japanese national baseball team at the 2020 Summer Olympics.
 He became a gold medalist by beating the United States in the final round, allowing no runs in two games.

 Playing style

 Senga is a 6 ft 1 in, 202 lb right-handed pitcher.
-With a three-quarters delivery he throws a fastball averaging 95-96 mph (tops out at 100 mph), a deceptive forkball, a cutter, and a slider.
+With a three-quarters delivery he throws a fastball averaging nearly 96 mph (tops out at 164 kph/101.9 mph in NPB), a deceptive forkball, a cutter, a slider, and an occasional curveball.
 Due to the effectiveness of his forkball, the pitch has been nicknamed "ghost fork(ball)" in Japan.

-He has been consistently rated by MLB scouts as having the potential to be a starting pitcher in Major League Baseball.
+His forkball is also referenced in his pitching glove, which features a graphic of a ghost holding a pitchfork.